 The entire planet is your chosen field of study and confirms architecture as a uniquely challenging subject where you can make your own exciting personal contribution for the benefit of future generations.

 Architects make a unique and far reaching contribution to the built environment.
 Their designs should be responsive to social, cultural and environmental issues, utilising the rich potential of science and technology to achieve quality in the design of spaces, forms and details.
-For architects to play this effective and rewarding role, the following skills and knowledge are required.
+For architects to play this effective and rewarding role the following skills and knowledge are required.

 Architectural design embraces both new and adapted buildings.
 It goes beyond the intuitive process that characterises the work of a painter or sculptor.
-It relies upon a logical system of analysis and deduction to handle competently the large number of variables inherent in a building proposal.
+It relies upon a logical system of analysis and deduction to competently handle the large number of variables in a building proposal.
 This involves compromises where judgement as well as intellectual capacity is essential.
 The process requires aesthetic sensibility, a demanding imagination and inventiveness.